IanuReeves/Mac-Low-Power-Script/README.md

 - Turn Low Power Mode On/Off Automatically when battery reaches specified % thresholds
 - Toggle for deactivating Low Power Mode when connected to AC power

+#
+Note: The script by default runs **Every 60 Seconds**.
+This is not a bug, and you can exchange shorter timeframes for increased battery usage in the config.

 ## Installation

 Copy this code into your terminal: